 See more information on GitHub organization here.Also, make sure you are happy with the name of your default branch.

-now.
+"master"has been a common name for default branches, but most repositories are using"main"now.
 Changing branch names in GitHub is very easy, but it is still easier to start out with your prefered default branch name rather than having to change to it.

 Here is GitHub's documentation on changing branch names.

-Do you have a LICENSE
+Do you have a LICENSE?

 If you don't already have one, you should add a

-file to the root of your repository.
+LICENSEfile to the root of your repository.

 See GitHub's guide on licensing here.

-Do you have a .gitignore
+Do you have a .gitignore?

 Don't include unnecessary content in your repository.
 Your repository should include the source code for your project.
 It should not include compilation results (the